alperenbutun/dpda-ones-double-zeros/README.md

 **UPDATE (August 23, 2026)**

-I have one more paper ready:
+I have three more papers ready:

 **Farey_Recursive_Shortest_Completions_Universal_Spectra.pdf:** This paper develops a Farey-recursive theory of shortest completion profiles for rational balance languages, motivated by the completion-aware 2:1 DPDA.
 Its main contribution is an exact cross-parameter ordered Farey recursion that reconstructs mediant completion profiles from their parents, together with local parent recovery and universal scalar completion spectra depending only on p+q.